 - Clear engagement model to sustain social objectives that addresses a gap/need in Singapore.

-- Prior engagements with validation from VWOs, sector experts and intended beneficiary groups are encouraged.
-Proposed interventions or social objectives should preferably be validated with a pilot/proof of concept.
+- Prior engagements with validation from SSOs (Social Service Organizations), sector experts and intended beneficiary groups are encouraged.
+For seed and growth grants, proposed interventions or social objectives should preferably be validated with a pilot/proof of concept.

 A Viable Business Proposition

 - Strong business model and feasible operations plan.
 Proposal should include information such as potential size, market survey, product differentiation, product pricing, potential competitors and strategies to sustain the business.

 - Reasonable organisational capabilities and capacity to carry out its plans to achieve sustainability and growth.

 - Management and implementation team should demonstrate commitment and ability to execute proposal.